paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

 (2) make efforts to widely publicize the availability of loans under this section among—

-  (A) potentially eligible recipients of the loans;
+  (A) potentially eligible farmers or ranchers;

   (B) retiring farmers and ranchers; and

   (C) applicants for farm ownership loans under this subchapter;

-(3) encourage retiring farmers and ranchers to assist in the sale of their farms and ranches to qualified beginning farmers and ranchers and socially disadvantaged farmers or ranchers by providing seller financing;
+(3) encourage retiring farmers and ranchers to assist in the sale of their farms and ranches to eligible farmers or ranchers by providing seller financing;

-(4) coordinate the loan program established by this section with State programs that provide farm ownership or operating loans for beginning farmers or ranchers or socially disadvantaged farmers or ranchers; and
+(4) coordinate the loan program established by this section with State programs that provide farm ownership or operating loans for—

+  (A) beginning farmers or ranchers;

+  (B) socially disadvantaged farmers or ranchers, as defined in [section 2003(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2003/e&num=0&edition=prelim); or

+  (C) veteran farmers or ranchers, as defined in [section 2279(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2279/a&num=0&edition=prelim); and; and 11 So in original.

-(5) establish annual performance goals to promote the use of the down payment loan program and other joint financing arrangements as the preferred choice for direct real estate loans made by any lender to a qualified beginning farmer or rancher or socially disadvantaged farmer or rancher.
+(5) establish annual performance goals to promote the use of the down payment loan program and other joint financing arrangements as the preferred choice for direct real estate loans made by any lender to an eligible farmer or rancher.

-**(e) Socially disadvantaged farmer or rancher defined** In this section, the term “socially disadvantaged farmer or rancher” has the meaning given that term in [section 2003(e)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2003/e/2&num=0&edition=prelim).
+**(e) Definition of eligible farmer or rancher** In this section, the term “eligible farmer or rancher” means—

+(1) a qualified beginning farmer or rancher;

+(2) a socially disadvantaged farmer or rancher, as defined in [section 2003(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2003/e&num=0&edition=prelim); and

+(3) a veteran farmer or rancher, as defined in [section 2279(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2279/a&num=0&edition=prelim).

 ### Statutory Notes